mi3nts/LightOcular/codes/Analysis/README.md

 The codes in this directory take a MATLAB table and produce a machine learning regression model with the corresponding output.
 The workspaces are saved to the **objects/Workspaces** folder.
 From there, models can be evaluated by using the codes in the **codes/Postprocess/Plotter** folder.

 The code ensemble_Runner.m will run all codes in the directory.
-If possible, it is recoemmended that codes are run on a multi-core server.
-Here, the codes are written for 16 available cores.
+If possible, it is recoemmended that codes are run on a multi-core computer or server.
+The codes here are written for 16 available cores.
 This can be changed by updating the input of the parpool() function.

 ### Overview of Codes: